timklge/karoo-routegraph/README.md

 as a companion app on long rides where you want to have a quick overview of the route that includes upcoming checkpoints, climbs and refueling opportunities so that you can pace yourself accordingly.

-Please note that currently, this app requires an active internet connection to fetch elevation data, which is downloaded from [valhalla1.openstreetmap.de](https://valhalla1.openstreetmap.de).
-This is a public API hosted by FOSSGIS e.
-V. (Credits see below).
+Please note that an active internet connection is required to search for nearby POIs while riding.

 Compatible with Karoo 2 and Karoo 3 devices.